hyunrealshadow/oidc-provider/README.md

+> [!NOTE]
+> This package is a fork of [node-oidc-provider]
+> For my personal use, I have added some features.
+>
+> All error now have a `errno` property that is a string representation of the error code.
+> It can be used to identify the error, and is useful for internationalization.
+>
+> Adaptor can return an id to customize opaque token generation.
+>
+> This repository was initially private and later converted to a public repository,
+> so there is no fork association.

+> [!CAUTION]
+> This package has not been published to the public NPM registry,
+> although it can pass all unit tests, there may be unknown bugs.

 # oidc-provider

 This module provides an OAuth 2.0 ([RFC 6749][oauth2]) Authorization Server with support for OpenID Connect ([OIDC][openid-connect]) and many